phoenixwong/vue2-timepicker/README.md

 ### Define Hour Range

-Sometime you may want to limit hours picker to a specific range.
+Sometimes you may want to limit hours picker to a specific range.
 The `hour-range` parameter is here to help.

 ```html
 <!-- 24-Hour Format -->